WINROCK CENTER

 Albuquerque, New Mexico

-Plans for New Mexico's first shopping mall were announced in March 1957.
-The project encountered legal hurdles, but ground was broken on October 9, 1959.
-WINROCK CENTER was developed by a joint venture of Winrock Enterprises, Incorporated (an entity headed by Little Rock's Winthrop Rockefeller) and the University of New Mexico, who owned the land the shopping center was built on.
+Plans for New Mexico's first mall-type shopping center were announced in March 1957.
+The project encountered legal hurdles, but ground was finally broken on October 9, 1959.
+WINROCK CENTER was developed by a joint venture of Winrock Enterprises, Incorporated (an entity headed by Little Rock's Winthrop Rockefeller) and the University of New Mexico (who owned land that the shopping center was built on).

 The complex was designed by architects Victor Gruen and Stanley G. Wright.
 It occupied 82 acres of a 120-acre tract; this located 6 miles east of downtown Albuquerque.
 The parcel was located in a section of Albuquerque known -at the time- as Northeast Heights.
-Today it is referred to as Uptown.
+In the 21st century, it is referred to as Uptown.
 The mall was adjacent to Interstate 40 (a.k.a. the Coronado Freeway).
 The section of highway accessing WINROCK CENTER opened to traffic in October 1962.

 Appearances were made by Raymond Burr, star of CBS-TV's "Perry Mason," and Shelley Fabares ["Fab-ray"], of ABC-TV's "Donna Reed Show."
 Several Duke City television personalities also participated in the mall dedication.
-Among these were Uncle Roy and Uncle Howdy (KOAT-TV), Dick Bills (KOB-TV) and Captain Billy Binnacle (KGGM-TV).
+Among these were Uncle Roy and Uncle Howdy (of KOAT-TV), Dick Bills (of KOB-TV) and Captain Billy Binnacle (of KGGM-TV).

 Charter tenants in the 10 million dollar complex included Diamond Jim's restaurant, E. Cook Sporting Goods, Coffee Dan's restaurant, Baker's Qualicraft Shoes, Walgreen Drug, Lerner Shops, a (27,200 square foot) Safeway supermarket and 2-level (36,700 square foot) S.S.
 Kresge 5 & 10.